faizalrf/documentation/streaming-mariadb-backlup.md

 MariaDB Backup -> `pigz` in parallel -> `ssh` to a new node -> uncompress in parallel -> restore using `mbstream`

 ```
-[shell] time mariabackup --backup --tmpdir=/tmp \
+[shell] time mariabackup --backup \
                 --stream=xbstream \
                 --parallel=16 \
                 --datadir=/var/lib/mysql \
                 --user=backup \
                 --password=SecretP@ssw0rd 2>/tmp/backup.log \
               | pigz -p 16 \
               | ssh -i ssh_key.pem user@172.31.21.72 -q -t \
                   "pigz -dc -p 16 \
                     | sudo mbstream \
                       --directory=/var/lib/mysql -x \
                       --parallel=16"

 real	4m7.282s
 user	53m21.791s
 sys	0m58.784s
 ```

-The great thing about this streaming backup to a different node is that it takes away a lot of manual steps such as
+The great thing about this streaming backup to a different node is that it is very fast and efficient and takes away a lot of manual steps such as

 - take a local full backup (this is going to take time as the local IO will come into play)
 - tar/zip the backup so that a smaller backup can be transferred over the network, maybe even to another data center which does not have the fastest network.
 Smaller compressed backup is desirable.
 - untar/unzip the backup on the remote node
 - Run mariabackup to restore that backup.

-All the above combined together will take a very long time depending on the backup size.
+All the above if done manually will take a very long time, depending on the backup size.

 Assuming `172.31.21.72` is the IP of the replica node where we want to stream this backup to and restore, the above is one command that will take a streaming compressed backup, ssh to the slave node, unzip the streams and restore to the data directory in one swift set of parallel data streams from 1 node to another target node.